Separating Fact from Fiction – Debunking the Myths About the Full Moon

 4. The full moon’s impact on tides and animals: The belief that it affects tides and animal behavior.

-Next, take a look at myths in detail with the latest research to separate fact from fiction.
+Next, look at myths in detail with the latest research to separate fact from fiction.

 Debunking the Myth of Increased Crime Rates During the Full Moon